-3. Press ▼ to highlight Timer Display and choose if you want the timer to show up on the screen by pressing ◄/▶.
+3. Press ▼ to highlight Timer display and choose if the screen by pressing ◀/▶.

 Selection Description Always Displays the timer on screen throughout the presentation time.
 1 min/2 min/3 min Displays the timer on screen in the last 1/2/3 minute(s).
 Never Hides the timer throughout the presentation time.